Tekenlight/blog-tekenlight/_posts/2019-02-21-database-deadlock-mysql.md

 ```
 This means `TOKEN` table has a foreign key relationship with `USER` table.
 In this relationship `USER` is parent and `TOKEN` is child.

-So when 2 requests hit the server concurrently to generate token for the same user, both reach line-6 at the same time and and inserts a row each in `TOKEN` table.
+So when 2 requests hit the server concurrently to generate token for the same user, both reach line-6 at the same time and and insert a row each in `TOKEN` table.
 While doing this, MYSql identifies that there is a FKEY relationship with USER table.
-So to protect integrity it acquires `SHARED` lock on that user's row in `USER` table.
+So to protect integrity it acquires `SHARED` lock on that user's row in `USER` table for each request.

 Now one of the requests advances to line-8 and wants to update the same row in `USER` table with current time.
 For that it attempts to upgrade it's `SHARED` lock on `USER` table to `EXCLUSIVE` lock.
 But as request-2 is already holding a `SHARED` lock it waits for that lock to be released.
 In the meantime, request-2 advances to line-8 and attempts to acquire `EXCLUSIVE` lock which is already held by request-1.
 Now both are stuck .